goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

 The main components are:

     - ISyncTasks like Checkout, Check, and Commit which synchronize a content space with a repository.
 These tasks uses serializers to produce serialized data for a repository in an application specific format.
 They use deserializers to read the data back.
       The default implementation uses xmlpickle for python objects, data streams for file contents, and special directories for extras and metadata.
-Alternative implementations may be use standard pickle, a human readable format like RDFa, or application specific formats.
+Alternative implementations may use standard pickles, a human readable format like RDFa, or application specific formats.

     - ISynchronizer: Synchronizers produce serialized pieces of a Python object (the ISerializer part of a synchronizer) and